August Complex Fire: maps and evacuation information

 This complex incident was initially 37 different fires in Mendocino National Forest, which started on Aug.
 17 during dry lightning storms.
 Though many of those original fires have been contained, others have merged.
-The Hull, Doe, Tatham, and Glade fires have merged to form one large wildfire.
+The Hull, Doe, Tatham, and Glade fires have merged to form one large wildfire in five counties: Glenn County, Mendocino County, Lake County, Tehama County and Trinity County.

 The Hopkins Fire is the most recent to be added to the complex, burning 15,466 acres and located in the Shasta Trinity National Forest.